What exactly is an SSL certificate?

 We can only automate the process if at least one of the following conditions is met:

-• You use our name servers and allow us to edit the DNS zone file.
-You can view and edit this information in the konsoleH under your domain in the left-hand menu under "Services; DNS Administration ."
-Then, the SSL certificate can be renewed automatically via DNSAuth.
+You use our name servers and allow us to edit the DNS zone file.
+You can view and edit this information on konsoleH under your domain in the left-hand menu under "Services; DNS Administration."

-• Or, you can use the customized command for your domain on the command line: dig A domain.tld
+- Or, you can use the customized command for your domain on the command line:

-• Please note that wildcard certificates cannot be processed via FileAuth.
-Additionally, proxy setups (e.g., Cloudflare) may cause problems if they do not pass on the paths correctly.
+- Important notes: It is not possible to do wildcard certificates via FileAuth.
+Additionally, proxy setups (like Cloudflare) may cause problems if they do not redirect the paths correctly.

 Which features will no longer be supported?

 Until now, we manually renewed SSL certificates for which the process could not be automated, such as for customers who store DNS or FileAuth themselves.
-However, the reduction in SSL certificate validity periods means that manually renewing certificates requires significantly more work.
+However, the shorter SSL certificate validity periods mean that manually renewing certificates now requires significantly more work.
 This also applies to you as a customer.
-Therefore, we will no longer be able to support this for free certificates (Let's Encrypt and Basic) as of August 1, 2026.
-Free certificates will only be issued if the process can be fully automated.
-This will be the case if you use our name servers and allow us to edit the zone file or if you use our hosting server.
+Therefore, we will no longer be able to manually renew free certificates (Let's Encrypt and Basic) as of August 1, 2026.
+We can only renew free certificates if the process can be fully automated.
+This will be the case if you use our name servers and allow us to edit the zone file, or if you use our hosting server.

-Is there a difference between business certificates (e.g., Thawte) and free SSL certificates?
+Is there a difference between business certificates (like Thawte) and free SSL certificates?

-• For business certificates, you can continue to purchase one-year certificates for the time being.
-However, at the end of the certificate's initial term (approximately six months), you have to renew the certificate by reissuing it to obtain the remaining term.
-We will send you a reminder email.
+For business certificates, you can continue to purchase "one-year" certificates for the time being.
+However, at the end of the certificate's initial term (approximately six months), you have to renew the certificate by doing a reissue so you can get the rest of the 12 months.
+We will send you a mail to remind you to do the reissue.

 If you have any questions or need assistance, please contact us via a support request.
 We are happy to help.